 One crucial aspect of keeping the art alive is sharing it with others.
 The art cannot survive if it is not passed on.
 Perhaps you are already a sensei, but one does not need to be a sensei to do this.
 This one is simple.
 You know what you know.
 Share that.
 Don't reach and try to share what you don't know.
 That is detrimental.
 It is perfectly acceptable and even respectable to admit to the limits of your knowledge.

 I've tried to keep these ideas simple and to the point.
 Many of these just require effort and a bit of creativity.
-I hope you will start to implement these things into your training in the coming year.
-Let's train hard and keep the fire burning bright into 2018 and beyond!
+I hope you will start to implement these things into your training and breathe life into your art.

 If you enjoyed this article: